Founded in 1981

 The following sections should generally be included:

-For studies involving human subjects, indicate whether Institutional Review Board (IRB) / Ethics Committee approval was granted (indicating the approval number), if procedures were in accord with the Helsinki Declaration revised in 2013 (https://www.wma.net/policies-post/ wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/), and whether informed consent was obtained.
+For studies involving human participants, indicate whether Institutional Review Board (IRB) / Ethics Committee approval was granted (indicating the approval number), if procedures were in accord with the Helsinki Declaration revised in 2013 (https://www.wma.net/policies-post/ wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/), and whether informed consent was obtained.
 In addition to informed consent from parents or legal guardians, state whether assent was obtained from pediatric participants.
 For animal subjects, indicate whether the institution’s or National Research Council’s guide for the care and use of laboratory animals were followed.

 ACKNOWLEDGEMENTS